Murder of Kate Bushell

+Background

+Kate Bushell was a 14-year-old schoolgirl who lived in Exwick, a suburb on the western edge of Exeter, Devon.
+She attended St Thomas High School, a school in the area now called West Exe School.

+Murder

-14-year-old Bushell lived in Exwick, on the western edge of Exeter, Devon.
-On Saturday 15 November 1997 she set out to walk her neighbours' dog Gemma as planned, since they were away for the weekend.
+On Saturday 15 November 1997, Bushell set out to walk her neighbours' dog named Gemma as planned, since they were away for the weekend.
 She walked up Exwick Lane, a narrow rural lane commonly used by dog walkers and Bushell herself.
 At 6 p.m., with Bushell having not returned home and it being dark, her mother and father drove up the lane in their car to search for her, and also contacted the police.
-They then searched the footpaths through the adjacent fields and at 7:30 p.m. her father found Gemma (the dog), and then saw that Bushell was lying dead next to her.
+They then searched the footpaths through the adjacent fields and at 7:30 p.m. her father found Gemma, and then saw that Bushell was lying dead next to her.
 Her throat had been cut.

 Three suspicious figures were reported as being near the scene by witnesses: a vagrant, a man with a blue car parked on Exwick Lane yards from the murder site, and a man seen running from the scene.
 None of these individuals ever came forward to police, and police would later state that this indicated that they had "something to hide".